manukumarkc/AWS_EKS_APP_Monitor./README.md

       targetPort: 5000
 ```
 Deploy to EKS

+-Manual Deployment of Deployment and Service YAML file for hosting application on EKS Cluster.

 ```bash
 kubectl apply -f k8s/deployment.yaml kubectl apply -f k8s/service.yaml
 ```
-Get the public IP:
+Get the public IP: #the LoadBalancer IP is provided with Public access of application,Get the SVC URL and Access the application on browser.

 ```bash
 kubectl get svc eks-static-service
 ```
-📊 Step 5: Monitoring with Prometheus & Grafana
+# Step 5: Monitoring with Prometheus & Grafana

+-Monitoring services are installed for Prometheus and Grafana.
+-Below are the commands for installing Prometheus and Grafana.

 ```bash
 Add Helm Repo & Install
 ```